beegor/confoo/README.md

 **Prerequisites**

-1. Java 8 JDK installed on system
+1. Java 8 or latter JDK installed on system
 2. PostgreSQL database installed
 db name: confoo, username: confoo, password confoo
 you can change this in src/main/resources/application.properties